-During 2020 the UK employment tribunal case backlog grew to 45,000 cases.
-This is not hugely surprising, as people are increasingly challenging decisions about their jobs being made redundant or being furloughed.
+In 2020, the UK employment tribunal case backlog grew to 45,000 cases.
+This is not hugely surprising, as people challenged decisions about their jobs being made redundant.

 2. HR & equality training